This is the power flower for us girls.

 - The oil helps to lock in moisture in the skins tissues, hydrating the upper layers of the tissue, helping to keep skin plump

-A very anti-ageing oil:
+A superb anti-ageing oil

 - It is extremely rich in tocopherols, making it the perfect anti-oxidant treatment oil